cfengine/documentation/reference/components/cf-runagent.markdown

 `cf-runagent` connects to a list of running instances of `cf-serverd`.
 It allows foregoing the usual `cf-execd` schedule to activate `cf-agent`.
-Additionally, a user may send [classes][Classes and decisions] to be defined on the remote host.
+A user may send [classes][Classes and decisions] to be defined on the remote host.
 Two kinds of classes may be sent: classes to decide on which hosts `cf-agent` will be started, and classes that the user requests `cf-agent` should define on execution.
 The latter type is regulated by `cf-serverd`'s [role based access control][roles].
+Additionally a user may send a list of [bundles][Bundles] to activate on the remote host with the `--remote-bundles` argument.
+This argument takes one or more comma separated bundle names.
+Each of the bundles requested must be given explicit permission with an access promise matching the bundle names.

 **Notes:**